2026-04-24

 It is important that you apply for an extension before your current residence permit expires.
 As long as you submit your application before your permit expires, you have the right to stay in Sweden until we make a decision, even if your current permit expires.
 You apply by filling in the application and attaching the required documents.

-Before you can receive a decision, you must be interviewed and present your passport.
-To do this, you must book an appointment for an in-person visit to one of the Swedish Migration Agency’s service centres.
+Before you can receive a decision, you must present your passport.
+To do this, you must book an appointment for an in-person visit.
+The Swedish Migration Agency will send you a letter with information about how to book an appointment for your visit.

-When you visit the Swedish Migration Agency’s service centre, you need to bring your passport.
+You need to bring your passport to your in-person visit.
 If family members are applying with you, they must also accompany you.

-After you have been interviewed, the Swedish Migration Agency will review all the information related to your application and determine whether you can be granted a residence permit.
+After your in-person visit, the Swedish Migration Agency will review all the information related to your application and determine whether you can be granted a residence permit.

 We will contact you if we need more information.